pookjw/SidecarPatcher/README.md

 - `/path/to/SidecarPatcher` refers to the location of `SidecarPatcher` like `/Users/pook/Downloads/SidecarPatcher`.
 If you don't know what it is, just Drag & Drop a `SidecarPatcher` to Terminal.
 It will automatically fill it.

-- You will need to enter Password, which is login password.
+- You will need to enter a Password, which is a login password.

 - If you already patched, this script won't work until replacing to original one.

+- About xcrun error and crashing many apps after rebooting: [#4](https://github.com/pookjw/SidecarPatcher/issues/4)

 ## About old iPad